Order now. Released April 2024.

 McClelland & Stewart/Penguin Random House Canada.

-From the Governor General’s Award-shortlisted author of The Most Precious Substance on Earth comes a breathtaking and sharply funny collection about the everyday trials and impossible expectations that come with being a woman.
+A breathtaking and sharply funny collection about the everyday trials and impossible expectations that come with being a woman, from the Governor General’s Literary Award-shortlisted author of The Most Precious Substance on Earth.

 What would have happened if she’d met him at a different time in her life, when she was older, more confident, less lonely, and less afraid?
 She wonders not whether they would have stayed together, but whether she would have known to stay away.